trivialsoftware/trivialdb/Readme.md

 Be careful; it is up to you to ensure your generated ids are unique.
 Additionally, if your generation function blows up, TrivialDB may return some nonsensical errors.
 (This may improve in the future.)

+#### `readFunc` and `writeFunc`

+You can override the built in underlying read and/or write functions.
+By default these will read/write from the disk.
+However, you can override them with any `Promise` returning function.

+* `readFunc(path)` - This function is passed the absolute path of the file as `path`.
+The `rootDir` will be `/` on browser, or the root directory of the running node process.
+This function _must_ return a `Promise`.
+The promise's return value is ignored.
+* `writeFunc(path, jsonStr)` - This function is passed the absolute path of the file as `path`, and the json string representation of the database as `jsonStr`.
+The `rootDir` will be `/` on browser, or the root directory of the running node process.
+This function _must_ return a `Promise`.
+The promise's return value is ignored.

 ### Loading

 As long as `loadFromDisk` (or `writeToDisk`) is not set to false, TrivialDB will attempt to load a database when you